Endometrial (Uterine) Cancer - Topic Overview

 builds up and stays that way, then cancer cells can start to grow.

 hormone imbalance over time may be more likely to get endometrial cancer after age 50.

 The most common symptoms include:

 - Bleeding or vaginal discharge not related to your period (menstruation).

 biopsy.
 In this test, the doctor removes a small

 sample of the lining of the uterus to look for cancer cells.

-stages can be cured.
-The main treatment is surgery to remove the uterus plus
+The main treatment for endometrial cancer is surgery to remove the uterus plus

 fallopian tubes.
 This is